If you’ve followed me for awhile, you know my love for Facebook targeting.

 You can have the best product or service, but if your targeting is off, you’re screwed!

-So that’s why I was excited when a member of our Shopify Implementation Program shared a pretty cool strategy he uses to find interests.
+So that’s why I was excited when a member of our community shared a pretty cool strategy he uses to find interests.

 Now you may remember, but one of the strategies I’ve taught in the past is using Amazon to find interests for your FB ads.

 But the way I taught it, was by searching for brands on Amazon that your target audience would buy.

 So for example, if your goal is to get in front of people who buy golf products, you could go on Amazon and look at all the brands who sell golf stuff.

 You could then see if those brands are Facebook interests, and target them.

 But Peter (one of our students) put a unique spin on using Amazon, and shared it with our community.